helenahan37/LUYINGHAN_T2A2/README.md

 **Garden Model:**

 In the Garden model, the garden_name field is required to be unique, ensuring that no two gardens can have the same garden_name in the database.
 Fields format is enforced through validation rules specified in the schema.
+Creation_date is set to the current date and description is set to null if not provided.

 **Plant Model:**